 The Board of Directors of the Fund (the "Board") is responsible for establishing the Fund's policies and for overseeing the management of the Fund.
-The Board of Directors elects the officers of the Fund, who, along with third party service providers, are responsible for administering the day-to-day operations of the Fund.
-The Board of Directors of the Fund is comprised of two interested Directors and eight disinterested Directors.
+The Board elects the officers of the Fund, who, along with third party service providers, are responsible for administering the day-to-day operations of the Fund.
+The Board of the Fund is comprised of two interested Directors and seven disinterested Directors.
 Gerard K. O'Reilly, an interested Director, is Chairman of the Board.
-The disinterested Director, Mr. Diamond, among other duties: acts as a principal contact for management for communications to the disinterested Directors in between regular Board meetings; assists in the coordination and preparation of quarterly Board meeting agendas; raises and discusses issues with counsel to the disinterested Directors; raises issues and discusses ideas with management on behalf of the disinterested Directors (other than Committee meetings, which are chaired by the respective Committee Chairperson).
+The disinterested Directors of the Board designated Douglas W. Diamond as the lead disinterested Director.
+As the lead disinterested Director, Mr. Diamond, among other duties: acts as a principal contact for management for communications to the disinterested Directors in between regular Board meetings; assists in the coordination and preparation of quarterly Board meeting agendas; raises and discusses issues with counsel to the disinterested Directors; raises issues and discusses ideas with management on behalf of the disinterested Directors in between regular meetings of the Board; and chairs executive sessions and separate meetings of the disinterested Directors (other than Committee meetings, which are chaired by the respective Committee Chairperson).
 David G. Booth serves as Chairman Emeritus to the Board.
-The Board and Advisor.
+The Board has designated David G. Booth, a former Chairman of the Fund, to serve as Chairman Emeritus to the Board in recognition of his years of service to both the Fund and Advisor.
 The Chairman Emeritus, which is a non-voting position, provides advice and counsel to the Directors in connection with the Directors' management of the business and affairs of the Fund.
 The Board believes the existing Board structure for the Fund is appropriate because it provides the disinterested Directors with adequate influence over the governance of the Board and the Fund, while also providing the Board with the invaluable insight of the interested Directors, who, as both officers of the Fund and the Advisor, participate in the day-to-day management of the Fund's affairs, including risk management.